Phoenix STS Logo

 Evacuation Techniques

 Practical training with ski sheets, ski pads, and evacuation chairs.
-Staff practise progressive horizontal evacuation of non-ambulant patients using rescue manikins simulating patient weight.
+Staff practise progressive horizontal evacuation using rescue manikins that simulate patient weight.

 Learning Outcomes

-Upon successful completion of this course, participants will be able to prevent fires through hazard identification and good housekeeping, identify fire hazards specific to healthcare environments including oxygen-enriched atmospheres, respond correctly to fire alarm activation following your facility's procedures, operate fire extinguishers safely and select the correct type for the fire, evacuate patients and service users safely using progressive horizontal evacuation and appropriate equipment, and understand their responsibilities under the Fire Services Acts 1981/2003 and the Safety, Health and Welfare at Work Act 2005.
+After this course, participants can prevent fires through good housekeeping and hazard awareness.
+They can spot the fire hazards specific to healthcare, including oxygen-enriched atmospheres.
+They know how to respond when the fire alarm sounds, following your facility's procedures.
+They can operate fire extinguishers safely and choose the correct type for the fire.
+They can evacuate patients and service users using progressive horizontal evacuation and the right equipment.
+They also understand their duties under the Fire Services Acts 1981 and 2003 and the Safety, Health and Welfare at Work Act 2005.

 Legislative Framework